-It is worth noting that we again detected no Bicknell's thrush in the existing glade area, and again detected highest abundance of Bicknell's thrush in the proposed Tree Island Pod area.
+It is worth noting that we again detected no Bicknell's thrush in the existing glade area.
 Rimmer et al. (2004) stress that glade creation may effectively eliminate suitable Bicknell's thrush habitat by removing the dense subcanopy structure favored by this species.
 The Tree Island Pod area, in contrast, is in an area of the mountain that has a very dense subcanopy, a habitat characteristic favored by Bicknell's thrush.
 We are anxious to continue this work and to determine what the effects of the trail construction will be in this area.